ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

+The "Referer" header is a way for the AS to know that the process is initiated through a discovery process, so that it is able to apply a proper policy..
-If issued, the resulting access token would contain sufficient access to be used
-at both referenced resources.
+If issued, the resulting access token would contain sufficient access to be used at both referenced resources.

+Security considerations, especially related to the potential of a [compromised RS]{#security-compromised-rs} redirecting the requests of an otherwise properly authenticated client, need to be carefully considered when allowing such a discovery process.
+This risk can be mitigated by an alternative pre-registration process so that the client knows which AS protects which RS.

 # Acknowledgements {#Acknowledgements}